streof/sp/README.md

 ## Building

-This is a Rust project so first you have to make sure that [Rust](https://www.rust-lang.org/) in running on your machine.
+This is a Rust project so first you have to make sure that [Rust](https://www.rust-lang.org/) is running on your machine.

 To build this project: